ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-bt-navigator.md

 | `int` | 1667    |

 Description
 :   The port number for the Groot2 server.

+Note
-Note: In Groot2, you only need to specify the server port value, not the publisher port, as it is always the server port +1.
+:   In Groot2, you only need to specify the server port value, not the publisher port, as it is always the server port +1.
 Therefore, in this case, to use another navigator, the next available port would be 1669.

 ### **`<navigate_to_pose_name>.search_window`**